-Here's a look at some of the more common medicinal herbs.
-Most herbs have not been thoroughly tested for effectiveness or interactions with other herbs, supplements, drugs or foods.
+Here are some common medicinal herbs.
+Most herbs have not been completely tested to see how well they work or to see if they interact with other herbs, supplements, medicines, or foods.

 Technology has given us the automated external defibrillator (AED), which is turning up far from hospitals.
 Some schools and public buildings already have AEDs.

 Here are some helpful tips for understanding the air in your house and the air-quality appliances that can alter it.

 Several kinds of medicine are commonly prescribed for high blood pressure.
 Here are some of the main types.

 There are 5 main types of cholesterol-lowering medicines.

 Detailed information on the use of antibiotics and children

 Prescription medicines have joined the ranks of new cars and breakfast cereals.
 Many of them are being marketed directly to the public through ads on television and in magazines.
 Some medicines get so much free publicity they don't need to be advertised.

 Most children should begin regular dental care by the time they turn 1 year old.
 Here's what you need to know.

 You don't have time to choose a hospital if you have a health emergency.
 But if you're facing surgery or treatment for a particular health condition, taking time to find a hospital that meets your needs is well worth the effort.